What does it cost for a fresh GoWesty engine, installed?

 This fact bit us in the behind in the summer of 2007.
 We installed a fresh 2.3 liter engine in a customer’s Westy, Mike’s ‘89.
 We did our absolute best to insure everything that needed replacing was replaced.
 We know from experience which cooling hoses and plastic parts get worked the hardest, and those are always replaced.
 But in this case, one hose we had NEVER seen fail did just that.
 See photos.

-This is a $3 piece of hose, and technically is not even part of the COOLING sy stem; it is a heater hose.
+This is a $3 piece of hose, and technically is not even part of the COOLING system; it is a heater hose.
 You see, the heater system on water cooled vehicles uses the coolant.
 So, not only are all the coolant hoses exposed to heat and pressure every time the engine warms up, so does every heater hose and both front and rear heater cores.
 Every time the engine is started cold, warms up, and cools back off, every single part of the cooling heater systems gets hot, pressurizes and expands, then cools off and contracts.
-Just think about how many times this occurs in 17-25 years!
+Just think about how many times this occurs over the years!

 Mike came back to us, and said, “Hey, you guys are the experts.
 If you told me I needed to replace the entire cooling and heater system, I would have!”
 Good point.